Diagnostic GuideUpdated April 28, 2026

-Most therapists treat Google Business Profile like a setup task.
-It works better as an active trust asset.
-This guide shows what to fix first if you want stronger local visibility and cleaner conversion.
+Most therapists treat Google Business Profile like a quick listing task.
+It works better as an accurate local trust asset.
+This guide shows what to set up first, when GBP is not appropriate, and how to keep the work ethical.

 11 min readBuilt by a therapist